Trump rejects any meeting with Iran's Rouhani at U.N. gathering

 The top adviser to Khamenei, Ali Akbar Velayati, rejected the U.S. offer on Tuesday, saying “Trump’s and Pompeo’s dream would never come to reality,” the IRNA news agency said.

 “Despite requests, I have no plans to meet Iranian President Hassan Rouhani.
 Maybe someday in the future.
-I am sure he is an absolutely lovely man,” Trump wrote in a post on Twitter.
+I am sure he is an absolutely lovely man,” Trump wrote in a post on Twitter earlier on Tuesday.

 Alireza Miryousefi, spokesman for Iran’s U.N. mission, told Reuters that Iran has not requested a meeting with Trump.